top of page

 In the video, a census record for Charles Moss has a location with "Precinct 1" in addition to "Tucson, Arizona."

 (Ancestry doesn't always allow this option from the review screen.
-You might need to save the details to your clipboard or a digital note pad, to place it in the fact on the 'timeline' view.)
+You might need to save the details to your clipboard or a digital notepad to place it in the fact on the 'timeline' view.)

-One thing to keep in mind, Ancestry doesn't often change all the place names to match the person you changed if a record documents more than one person.
+Remember that Ancestry doesn't often change all the place names to match the person you changed if a record documents more than one person.
 You'll have to fix the places for each person.

 Clean Up Your Ancestry Family Tree